 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear, or experiences its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults, or another child or children.

 There are a number of types of abuse and safeguarding issues that could increase the risk that a child could be abused.
-These are further defined and explained in Part 1, Part 5 and Annex B of Keeping Children Safe in Education 2023.
+These are further defined and explained in Part 1, Part 5 and Annex B of Keeping Children Safe in Education 2024.